 Texas Education Agency (TEA) 2014 district Student Achievement Indexes were used to compile this comparison of student performance in Dallas area school districts.
 While using a single factor to evaluate the school districts might be considered a somewhat simplistic approach, the STAAR tests on which these indexes are based are applied in a consistent manner in all public schools in the state of Texas.
 It also likely provides better results than the methodology which was previously based on TEA district and campus accountability ratings, and it is easier to understand.

 Relying on Student Achievement Indexes as the key metric for comparing student performance at district and campus levels is a major change from the previous emphasis on TEA accountability ratings.
 After seeing how meaningless, and probably misleading, the current TEA performance rating system is for comparing the current academic performance of students attending schools in one district versus another, or of students attending one school versus another, it actually was a very logical change.

 Source: Texas Education Agency

-If you want to work with an experienced local agent who specializes in executive and luxury homes, represents buyers exclusively, and works personally with each of his clients, please call 972 355-3511 (the fastest way to reach me) or send me an e-mail and let's talk about how I can assist you.
-If you will be coming from outside the DFW area and want to look at homes while you are here, please call me before finalizing your travel plans.
+If you are looking for an experienced local agent who represents buyers exclusively and works personally with each of his clients, please call 972 355-3511 (the fastest way to reach me) or send me an e-mail and let's talk about how I can assist you.
+If you will be coming from outside the DFW area and would like for me to show you homes while you are here, please call me before finalizing your travel plans.